MichaelKND/SnooSearch/README.md

     - Modified the program to pull from Reddit's API directly instead of having to use a program.
     - Changed the UI to incorporate a popup window instead of two separate listboxes.
     - Made the background blue.

+## 3.0 -
+    - Removed the "Filter Edited" and "Filter Unedited" options, since they would be of minimal use.
+    - Added the ability to filter out stickied posts.
+    - Added the ability to search for self posts only.
+    - Added a post saving functionality.
+Creates a "Posts Saved" text file if none exists.

 # Future Plans
-    - Add a post saving functionality.
+    - None at the moment.

 # Reference Materials
     - Lundh, Fredrik.
 “An Introduction to Tkinter (Work in Progress).”
 Effbot.Org, 2019, effbot.org/tkinterbook/.